hjmschoonvelde/website/_pages/publications.md

 *Peer-Reviewed Articles*

-Christian Rauh, Bart Bes & **Martijn Schoonvelde**  (n.d.). ``Undermining, defusing, or defending European integration?
+Christian Rauh, Bart Bes & **Martijn Schoonvelde**  (n.d.).
+"Undermining, defusing, or defending European integration?
 Public communication of European executives in times of EU politicization."
 Forthcoming at *European Journal of Political Research*.

 Denise Traber, **Martijn Schoonvelde** & Gijs Schumacher. (n.d.).
 "Errors Have Been Made, Others Will Be Blamed: Blame Avoidance and Blame-Shifting in Prime Minister Speeches During the Economic Crisis in Europe."
 Forthcoming at *European Journal of Political Research*.
 [Pre-print](https://osf.io/kg6qs/) / [Replication materials coming soon].